tikv/raft-rs/README.md

 raft = "0.1"
 ```

-This crate is ready for production usage, but there are still [several jobs](https://github.com/pingcap/raft-rs/issues/35) need to be finished before reaching 1.0.
+This crate is currently being used in production with [TiKV](https://github.com/pingcap/tikv), and is an actively developed project.
+There are still [several jobs](https://github.com/pingcap/raft-rs/issues/35), including writing extensive documentation and creating more examples, that need to be finished before reaching 1.0.

 ## Developing